Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Southam

-- There are a range of primary, secondary, and grammar schools – most of which are located in the nearby town of Cheltenham; Cheltenham Ladies’ College – for girls between the ages of 11 and 18 – is an independent school founded in 1853 is one of the UK’s leading schools for young women;
+- Cheltenham Ladies’ College for girls between the ages of 11 and 18 is an independent school founded in 1853.
+It is one of the UK’s leading schools for young women;

-- Westward of Cheltenham, Southam is close to the M4 motorway, which runs between Birmingham in the Midlands and Bristol in the Southwest.
+- Westward of Cheltenham, Southam is close to the M4 motorway, which runs between Birmingham in the Midlands and Bristol in the Southwest;

 - Driving to London means cross-country travel eastwards to the M40 motorway, taking approximately 2 hours and 25 minutes.